bract/bract.github.io/about.md

 Bract is a Clojure framework to bring power and flexibility to application configuration and initialization workflow.

+Bract aims to:

-Bract aims to bind the following pieces together:
+- Bind the following pieces together
   - Application entry-point
   - Application configuration
   - Steps to initialize and launch application
-- Extensions via Bract modules
-- Integration with libraries/frameworks via Bract modules
+- Allow extensions to Bract facilities (e.g. any library/framework integration) via modules

 Bract does not aim to: